euabnerdev/euabnerdev/README.md

 My name is Abner Silva
 - :mortar_board: I'm a Systems Development Analysis student
 - 👨🏽‍💻 Starting my Journey as a Front End Developer
-- :books: Currently learning Javascript and React Js
+- :books: Currently learning Javascript and React Native
 - 🧠 Sharing studies and tips on Instagram
 - :earth_americas: From Brasilia, Brazil